runeharlyk/SpotMicroESP32-Leika/docs/2_assembly.md

 # Assembly and calibration

-There exist a number of great resources for the assembly of the spot micro.
-For this reason I refer to these, as the steps are the same for this version:
+There are a number of great resources for the assembly of the Spot Micro.
+For this reason, I refer to these, as the steps are the same for this version:

 - [Michael Kubina SpotMicroESP32 assembly](https://github.com/michaelkubina/SpotMicroESP32/tree/master/assembly)
 - [Spot Micro AI assembly](https://spotmicroai.readthedocs.io/en/latest/assembly/)